-For a while there, these two comedic leviathans made it a personal and professional game to hold their audiences hostage using nothing more than ‘jokes’ and sheer force of personality.
+For a while there, these two comedic leviathans made it a personal and professional competition to hold their audiences hostage using nothing more than ‘jokes’ and sheer force of personality.
 They tried to out-do one another, with the audience none the wiser.

 - You couldn’t just go up and do your schtick for as long as you were able to keep talking.
 The audience still had to be in the room when you wrapped up.

-As best I can determine, from all my sources, the official ‘record’ for the longest non-stop feature/headline set, is three continuous hours.
+As best I can determine, from all my sources, the official ‘record’ for the longest non-stop feature/headline set is three continuous hours.
 It took place in Lenny Austervichs’ room in Chicago.
 AFTER an hour of other performers beforehand.

 That record, is held by Mike MacDonald.

-I have since been told that this herculean feat was repeated by Mike on at least two other occassions.
+I have also been told by reliable sources, that this herculean feat was repeated by Mike on at least two other occasions, in other venues.

 So if any comics reading this were actually there, and can confirm the location and details, please let me know so I can amend this post.

-As brilliant and funny as it was, the marathon show was a ruthless sort of torture.
+As brilliant and funny as it was, the marathon show was a ruthless kind of torture.
 Like being tickled against your will.
 It might seem self-indulgent.
 It might seem arrogant.
 It might even seem cruel.

 It was all of those things.